yanghengtang/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The remark will be updated with the input `REMARK`.
 * An empty `REMARK` input will delete the previously stored remark.
-* Remark can be used to store temporary information such as family history and current medications patients are on.

 Examples: